Cozy chair and blanket for resting during wisdom teeth removal aftercare.

 You’ve made it through the toughest part!
 It’s common for pain and swelling to feel their worst around the third or fourth day before they start to improve.
 Don’t be alarmed if you feel a bit more discomfort on day three than you did on day one—this is a normal part of the process.
 As the swelling begins to go down, you’ll likely start to feel much better.
 Continue sticking to soft foods and maintaining your gentle oral hygiene routine.
 Most people find they can return to work or school within three to five days, so you’re likely on the verge of getting back to your regular schedule.

-Week 2 and Beyond: Getting Back to Normal
+Week 2 and On: Returning to Your Routine

 By the second week, you should be feeling much more like yourself.
 The surgical site will continue to heal, and you can slowly reintroduce more of your favorite foods as you feel comfortable.
 While you might be eager to get back to the gym, it’s best to wait about five to seven days before resuming more active exercises like jogging or tennis.
 Easing back into your routine is key.
 Many of our patients report feeling almost completely back to normal within a couple of weeks.
 Just remember that the sockets will take a bit longer to fully heal, so continue to be mindful when eating and cleaning your teeth.